-The VW Microbus or Kombi (Type 2) became emblematic of freedom and the global counterculture movements of the 1960s and 70s.
+The VW Microbus or Kombi (Type 2) became symbolic of freedom and the global counterculture movements of the 1960s and 70s.
 It served generations of young people through the transition from the “road trip” lifestyle to having kids.

 VW wants to recapture the spirit of the Kombi (or, Microbus in the US) with the I.D.
 Buzz, one of its latest electric vehicles.

 Scheduled to enter production by 2022, the I.D.
 Buzz has won several awards at auto shows and earned the blessing of Pon’s son.
 Let’s look at how the VW I.D.
-Buzz will revolutionize the electric vehicle market.
+Buzz will revolutionise the electric vehicle market.

 Updating Everybody’s Favourite Classic